 This is the network port.
 By default, KVM IP Console Module uses the remote console port (#443) here.
-User may change this value, if user changed the remote console port in the KVM IP Console Module's network settings.
+You may change this value if you have changed the remote console port in your KVM IP Console Module's network settings.